Five Steps for a Good Confession:

 The parish office maintains information on our registered parishioners.
 Please take a moment to

-submit your information so we can update our records.
-If you are not yet registered at St. Gerald, you may wish to
+so we can update our records.
+If you are not yet registered at St. Gerald, you are invited to